ernesto-elsaesser/ios-training/checklist.md

 - [ ] Useful information displayed in error cases
 - [ ] Permissions only requested when needed
 - [ ] App size adequate to functionality
 - [ ] Compliant with data protection laws
+- [ ] No 3rd party software licenses violated

 ### Distribution
 - [ ] Aligned with App Store Review Guidelines